zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 Note if you use the `batch(someCollection)(el => someQuery)` function for batching there is no defaulting to parallel queries and you will get a `DynamoDBError.BatchError.UnbatchableQueryError` with a detailed message on `execute` if any of the above rules are violated.

-The use of `batch` the recommended approach for batching queries rather using `zip` - however you will have to manually manage the size of the batch (see next section).
+The use of `batch` the recommended approach for batching queries rather than using `zip` - however you will still have to manually manage the size of the batch manually (see next section).

 ## Maximum batch sizes for `BatchWriteItem` and `BatchGetItem`